eugener/jarvis-mcp/README.md

 > Just A Rather Very Intelligent System - Machine Command Proxy

-JARVIS MCP is a lightweight server that provides secure access to local machine commands via a standardized API interface.
+JARVIS MCP is a lightweight server that provides secure access to local machine commands and file operations via a standardized API interface.
 Inspired by Tony Stark's AI assistant, JARVIS MCP acts as a bridge between applications and your local system.

 ## Overview

-JARVIS MCP implements the Model-Code-Proxy (MCP) architecture to provide a secure, standardized way for applications to execute commands on a local machine.
-It serves as an intermediary layer that accepts requests through a well-defined API, executes commands in a controlled environment, and returns formatted results.
+JARVIS MCP implements the Model-Code-Proxy (MCP) architecture to provide a secure, standardized way for applications to execute commands and perform file operations on a local machine.
+It serves as an intermediary layer that accepts requests through a well-defined API, executes operations in a controlled environment, and returns formatted results.

 ## Features

 - **Command Execution**: Run shell commands on the local system with proper error handling
+- **File Operations**: Read, write, and manage files on the local system
 - **Working Directory Support**: Execute commands in specific directories
 - **Robust Error Handling**: Detailed error messages and validation
 - **Comprehensive Output**: Capture and return both stdout and stderr